About What's Out There

 The database also contains hundreds of designer profiles illustrated with 200-word essays.
 Some designer profiles are linked to considerably longer 1200-word biographical profiles.
 A complement to these biographies is the collection of 300 profiles in The Cultural Landscape Foundation’s publications Pioneers of the American Landscape (2000) and Shaping of the American Landscape (2009) and in oral history modules which place a spotlight on a select group of influential postwar practitioners.

 What’s Out There incorporates historic designed landscapes from all 50 states.
 It contains National Historic Landmark (NHL) properties which are designated with significance in landscape.
-In addition, the database selects from the approximately 1900 National Register of Historic Places sites to include those which relate to the designed landscape.
+In addition, the database selects from National Register of Historic Places sites to include those which relate to the designed landscape.

 The What’s Out There database will grow richer through an ongoing conversation with our audience and a series of carefully constructed partnerships with professional colleagues, like-minded institutions, and landscape architecture and planning programs within university communities.
 Submissions are crafted in accordance with concise guidelines and are vetted by staff.

 Images included in the database are available for public use with attribution to The Cultural Landscape Foundation as well as to the photographer when one is noted.